kimanicharles911/movie_shop_w_react/README.md

-# Vidly is an App in the Master React Course of Mosh Hamedani
+# Movie Shop is an is an online movie shopping App in the Master React Course of Mosh Hamedani
 ### Deployed at:

 ```